 Tristan teGroen Litigates Family Law Disputes

-Tristan has nineteen years of experience in family law as an licensed attorney in California and makes himself available as a litigator for family law matters.
+Tristan has twenty-five years of experience in family law as an licensed attorney in California and makes himself available as a litigator for family law matters.

 What Does Litigation Entail?Litigated family law cases are cases where the results cannot be agreed upon and results must be obtained using the court system and the rules set forth, among elsewhere, in the California Rules of Court, Evidence Code, Family Code and Code of Civil Procedure.
 Litigation is the process of obtaining temporary orders, information through discovery, and most importantly, bringing the case to trial.
 These cases are also called contested cases as opposed to uncontested cases which are resolved by agreement or stipulation.
 In truth, many cases are a hybrid, having elements of both contested cases and uncontested cases.